 But sometimes my slow living feels busy and stressful.

-Sometimes I start to feel anxiety bubble up in my chest because I am aware of my ever-expanding to do list.
-I feel guilt because all the muffins and granola are gone and there is nothing premade for breakfast.
+Sometimes I start to feel anxiety bubble up in my chest because I am aware of my ever-expanding to-do list.
+I feel guilty because all the muffins and granola are gone and there is nothing premade for breakfast.
 I see the threadbare kitchen chairs that need recovering, the linoleum that needs a good scrub, the book that sits unwritten.